+This form of advertising has grown drastically over the years, with a 24% increase over 2017, meaning the spend on paid advertising in the UK would have reached over £3.3 billion.
 However, the introduction to paid social advertising has been one of the main factors of decreasing engagement from organic posts on brand pages.
 According to Busssumo, the first half of 2017 showed a decrease of 20% and throughout 6 years, the reach for brands on social media is declining steadily (as shown in the graph).
 Posting on social media and gaining organic reach used to translate to free advertising for companies on social media.
 Unfortunately, this is not the case.
 If you are a recruitment company posting your jobs onto your account, you might not receive a great response.

 All the same, recruitment companies can still benefit from what social media has to offer to take their job postings one step further and attract more candidates.